Globus Cassus: Colonization

 The moment the Great Rains start, the Earth becomes uninhabitable.
 Along with massive amounts of seed for all existing plants, the regions of high cultural value, that need to be conserved and reapplied on Globus Cassus have been stored in the skeleton nodes which touch the towers.
 Humans and animals rise in the towers to await the end of the rains and start settling on the two equator regions.

 Plant growth

-The remaining Earth core is dismantled to build the shells that lie in the pole regions.
+The remaining Earth core would be dismantled to build the shells that lie in the pole regions.
 During this process, the massive heat radiation of the core accelerates plant growth and therefore aids the process of establishing a functioning biosphere.